openforcefield/open-forcefield-tools/README.md

 A [roadmap of physical properties to be implemented](https://github.com/open-forcefield-group/open-forcefield-tools/wiki/Physical-Properties-for-Calculation) is available.
 Please raise an issue if your physical property of interest is not listed!

-Each `PhysicalPropertyMeasurement` has several properties:
+Each `MeasuredPhysicalProperty` has several properties:
 * `.substance` - the `Mixture` for which the measurement was made
 * `.thermodynamic_state` - the `ThermodynamicState`
 * `.value` - the unit-bearing measurement value